Posted on Friday, August 1st, 2003

 Posted on Friday, August 15th, 2003

 Yet another trip to Spokane for work (and some incredible David's Pizza) had me getting home at around 8:30 last night completely exhausted.
-But after spending the past two days in a car, I decided to stop and trade for my motorcycle so I wouldn't have to spend another minute trapped in a cage.
+But after spending the past two days in a car, I decided to stop and trade for my motorcycle so I wouldn't have to spend another minute trapped in a "cage" (what motorcyclists call cars).
 It's amazing how just five minutes on a motorcycle can revive you from the brink of death!
 It was a beautiful evening, and there was still some light left, so I decided to hit the highway and ride around for a bit.
 After an hour or so it's getting dark out and is difficult to see, so I head home.
 Then, as I am removing my helmet, I notice that it's not as dark as I had thought it was, and that's when it hits me... the reason I couldn't see very well was because my face shield was plastered with dead bugs!
 They were caked on so thick that it's a wonder I could see at all (of course my ride is a complete mess as well, so I suppose it's time for her first bath).
 Just one of the pitfalls of riding a motorcycle at night that never occurred to me, even after years of cleaning dead bugs off my car windshield.

 Posted on Saturday, August 16th, 2003